 Careful not to just shift items around and add pieces here and there; remove everything from the dresser.
 Lay it on your bed or the floor and take inventory of what you want to re-use or put in storage (or donate).

-Use an Anchor Piece to Style your Dresser
+3. Use an Anchor Piece to Style Your Dresser

-The first item you will need for your dresser is a large mirror or art piece that acts as an anchor for the overall design.
-Before you add candles and vases filled with florals the space must be anchored.
+The first item you will need for your dresser is a large anchor piece for the overall design.
+Decorate a dresser with a mirror or large artwork.
+Before you add candles and vases filled with florals the space must be anchored; this will help as you fill in the rest of the space.

 If you have a floor mirror in your bedroom you may not need or want a large mirror for your dresser.
 A piece of art would be more suited for a dresser if a large mirror is elsewhere in your room.